 In order for a limited company to become incorporated, there must be at least one appointed director.
 This is a vital role, as it will be the director’s responsibility to oversee the business and its success, and be behind most, if not all, important business decisions.
 They are also responsible for the health and safety of fellow employees, and take responsibility for any actions taken by their staff.
 It is also their obligation to ensure all legal requirements and documents are adhered to.

-Most individuals are applicable to become a company director, providing they are at least sixteen years of age, have never been disqualified from a director’s position before, are not in undischarged bankruptcy, and that at least one director is a non-corporate individual.
+Most individuals are applicable to become a company director.
+You must be at least sixteen years of age, have never been disqualified from a director’s position before, and are not in undischarged bankruptcy.

-Again, there only needs to be one shareholder to form a limited company, and this person can also be the appointed director of the company.
+There only needs to be one shareholder to form a limited company, and this person can also be the appointed director of the company.
 A shareholder may invest an amount into the company, and in return normally receives a dividend as a gift for their investment.
 They also have the authority to vote on any business decisions.
 Anyone is applicable to become a shareholder.